akasuv/neoland/README.md

 "NeoLand is a collection of plugins, themes and other resources for NeoVim."

-👆 GitHub Copilot said so, I guess we've got lots do.
+👆 GitHub Copilot said so, I guess we've got lots to do.

 Build upon [Awesome Neovim](https://github.com/rockerBOO/awesome-neovim#wishlist)